 Most people make a full recovery and can return to normal activities.

 An anal fissure is a common condition that causes a lot of pain.
-At first, it may be treated with ointments or Botox.
+At first, it may be treated with ointments, creams or Botox.
 If this fails, surgery is the best option for a cure.

 The operation and treatment information on this page is published under license by Healthdirect Australia from EIDO Healthcare Australia and is protected by copyright laws.
 Other than for your personal, non-commercial use, you may not copy, print out, download or otherwise reproduce any of the information.
 The information should not replace advice that your relevant health professional would give you.